pritidesai/pritidesai.github.io/_posts/2017-02-28-openwhisk-manifest-and-deployment.md

-# Getting started with openwhisk wskdeploy
+# Getting started with Whisk Deploy

 When you are getting familiar with OpenWhisk by writing hello world action with *helloworld.js*